balantaim/spring-computerstore/README.md

 ## Prepare the cloud platform

-1. Register/Login to AWS
+1. Register and Login to AWS
 2. Search for Elastic Beanstalk
 3. Create new environment with support for Java
 4. Disable DB services (We are using database outside from AWS cloud)
 5. Disable Alarm service
+6. Disable scheduled updates
+7. Select `Single Instance` (use `Load Balancer` if you have registered domain in to `Route 53` and need to add SSL certificate)
-6. Add role to the environment (Check how to create a new role below)
+8. Add role to the environment (Check how to create a new role below)
-7. Configure: Processor type x86_64 and Instance types t3.nano (2 CPU and 512mgb RAM).
+9. Configure: Processor type x86_64 and Instance types t3.nano (2 CPU and 512mgb RAM).
 This is recommended setup for this project.
-8. Add new `Environment properties` (Path: Elastic Beanstalk > Environments > {Your env name} > Configuration > Environment properties) for values: DB_URL, DB_NAME, DB_PASSWORD, STRIPE_SECRET_KEY, STRIPE_WEBHOOK_SECRET
+10. Add new `Environment properties` (Path: Elastic Beanstalk > Environments > {Your env name} > Configuration > Environment properties) for values: DB_URL, DB_NAME, DB_PASSWORD, STRIPE_SECRET_KEY, STRIPE_WEBHOOK_SECRET
-9. Upload the jar file when the environment is ready
+11. Upload the jar file when the environment is ready

 ## Create a new role for Elastic Beanstalk